Samuel Polyakov: Death and legacy

 Polyakov suddenly died of a stroke at the age of 50 during a funeral ceremony for Anton (Abram) Warshawsky (Warshawsky's son Leon was married to Polyakov's daughter).
 He was buried in a family vault at Saint Peterburg's Jewish Cemetery.
 Admiral Ivan Shestakov recalled that "... apart from the Tsar's funeral, I never happened to see such a mass of people as attended Polyakov's funeral".
 The cemetery still stands but Polyakov vault has been destroyed.
 The tomb of Samuel Polyakov by Mark Antokolski was salvaged and placed in the Russian Museum collection.
 Another statue of Polyakov by Antokolski is on display in the Museum of Arts in Saratov, one of the many institutions sponsored by Polyakov.

 Lazar and Yakov Polyakov survived Samuel and eventually lost their fortunes during the banking crisis of the early 1900s.
 Daniel, Samuel's only son, assumed his father's chair in the ORT board but was not interested in continuing his father's business and lived most his life in Paris.
 Samuel's three daughters married Russian, English, and French bankers.

 Samuel Polyakov was posthumously blamed for the Borki train disaster that occurred two months after his death on the tracks of Kursk-Kharkiv line.
 The public, enraged by the accident that nearly destroyed the House of Romanov, connected mismanagement of the Kursk-Kharkiv-Azov railroad to Polyakov and, particularly, "credited" him with substandard, too thin gravel ballast pads that failed to cushion track vibrations as they were supposed to.

 Polyakov's railroad ventures of the Russian-Turkish war period provide the principal setting for The Engineers (Инженеры), a novel by Nikolai Garin-Mikhailovsky published in 1907.
 Garin died leaving the book incomplete; it was prepared for print by Maxim Gorky.
-Polyakov, "a small ageing gentleman in a bowler hat", appears in the book in person only once, leaving the protagonist disgusted and wishing to quit work for Polyakov forever.
+Polyakov, "a small ageing gentleman in a bowler hat", appears in the book in person only once, leaving the protagonist disgusted and wishing to quit work for Polyakov for ever.
 Mikhail Danilov, Polyakov's project manager, is a key supporting character of the plot.

 The character "Bolgarinov" in Leo Tolstoy's Anna Karenina is a reference to the Polyakov brothers.
-The name Bolgarinov ("son of a Bulgarian") is a similar to Polyakov ("son of a Pole").
+The name Bolgarinov ("son of a Bulgarian") is formed in the same way as Polyakov ("son of a Pole").